Linaro/lava/doc/v2/explain_first_job.rst

 * **job_name** - your own free text name for this job.
 This name is used in the server side tables but has no further relevance for the dispatcher.
-There is no need to make this into a single long word, any valid YAML string is allowed, so commas, capitalisation and whitespace are fine.
+There is no need to make this into a single long word, any valid YAML string is allowed, so commas, capitalization and whitespace are fine.
 Long job names, in particular, need to include whitespace.
 Avoid the temptation to use a build URL as the job name, use :ref:`job_metadata` instead.